 Call Tracking Phone Numbers the Wrong Call for Local Marketing

-Have you been tempted to use one of those marketing services that reports on how many calls your business receives from your search or social listings?
+Have you ever been tempted to use one of those call tracking services that reports on how many phone calls your business receives from your search or social listings?

-I see their ads touting their local marketing services every (heck – even I get them!)
-You see them everywhere, so surely they must be onto something – RIGHT?
+I see their ads touting their local marketing services everywhere (heck – even I get them), so surely they must be onto something.

 Businesses tell me all the time how difficult it is for them to know what marketing tactics work and which ones don’t – what tools or services would be good for them, and what’s going to hurt them.
 So when a client was asking me about these services recently – I went directly to the source and sent them the following excerpt from Google to answer their question.

 Q: Does it matter whether I include multiple telephone types?

 A: You should only provide the phone number for the location of the actual local business.
 Types of phone numbers that should not be included are: call tracking numbers and phone numbers that are not peculiar to a business location [source]

-The question was pretty unspecific – so it’s easy to imagine that the person was referring to possibly using both a main phone number and fax number, or perhaps they were inquiring about using a sales and service numbers on their website or within their linkbuilding.
-Regardless of the lack of specificity – the answer from Google was very specific.
+The question itself was unspecific – so it’s easy to imagine that the person could have been referring to possibly using both a main phone number and fax number, or perhaps they were inquiring about using a sales and service numbers on their website or within their linkbuilding.
+Regardless of the lack of specificity – the answer from Google however was very specific.

 Call tracking numbers are discouraged by Google

 As it turns out, a business phone number has some very important SEO data that search engines use to quantify a business.
-The phone number is a foundation data element that is vital for local internet marketing.
-The trade refers to this data-set as NAP (Name, Address, Phone), and the phone number helps authenticate a business via its area code (state validation) and phone prefix (town/city/neighborhood).
+The phone number is a foundation data element that is vital for local marketing.
+The SEO trade refers to this data-set as NAP (Name, Address, Phone), and the phone number helps authenticate a business physical location via its area code (state validation) and phone prefix (town/city/neighborhood).
 This verification element is vital for local discovery on search engines.